LBPHacker/R216/manual.md

 simple protocol that has long eluded documentation, due to how little required it seemed.
 This section is dedicated to this protocol.

-The terminal only supports 16-colour text mode, which essentially means plotting characters onto the cells of a grid.
+The screen part of the terminal only supports 16-colour text mode, which essentially means plotting characters onto the cells of a grid.
 The size of the grid is 16×12 in the RT2812A model, which is currently also the only existing model.
 Plotting in this case refers to drawing a 6×6 sprite with a depth of a single bit, which translates to a choice between two colours, the foreground colour and the background colour.

+The keyboard part of the terminal is just a peripheral that, once a key is pressed, sends attention requests until it gets one back, at which point it eventually sends the character code corresponding to the key [twice][581].
+Until this happens, it doesn't accept more input (its buffer can only hold one key).
+A common pattern is clearing this buffer by sending the keyboard an attention request before starting an input routine.

+The screen and keyboard parts of the terminal may be used independently of each other.

 Plotting is achieved by sending the terminal a character to plot.
 The colours used for plotting are 4-bit [CGA colours][901] and are stored in an internal